 Semester Pre-Calculus is a math course designed for students who want to accelerate their math learning after the first semester of IM3.
-This course will cover all of the topics of Pre-Calculus plus the remaining IM3 learning targets in a semester versus a year.
+This course will cover all of the topics of Pre-Calculus (with the exception of vectors and the polar coordinate system) plus the remaining IM3 learning targets in a semester versus a year.
 For that reason, this course will meet DAILY second semester.

-Ideal candidates for this course should have routinely met or exceeded the standards in both Integrated II and the first semester of Integrated III.
+Ideal candidates for this course should have routinely met or exceeded the standards in both Integrated 2 and the first semester of Integrated 3.
 Students in this course should have a strong interest in completing AP Calculus or other upper level math electives before graduation.